dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   cross-platform org-mode editor with the linking features I mentioned, though its task management support is less robust, its plugin ecosystem is more anemic, and it can be quite slow.
+  There is also [*Godspeed*](https://godspeedapp.com/), which I'm not too familiar with, but it does task-centric infinite outlining and they claim it's quite fast.
 - If you're in the Apple ecosystem, there are tons of bougie notes/todo apps available: [*Things*](https://culturedcode.com/things/), [*OmniFocus*](https://www.omnigroup.com/omnifocus/) and